HiLab-git/MIDeepSeg/README.md

                   year={2021},
                   publisher={Elsevier}}
 ![2D example](./demo_dataset/egd_vis.png)

-A comparison of different distance transform, following [GeodisTK](https://github.com/taigw/GeodisTK).
+A visualization comparison of different distance transform methods, following [GeodisTK](https://github.com/taigw/GeodisTK).
 ## Requirements
 Before you can use this package for image segmentation.
 You should:
 * PyTorch version >=1.0.1